 Strasbourg Center: Engineering

-This fall-only program is open to second-year students in aerospace, bio, chemical, civil, electrical, environmental, and mechanical engineering programs.
+This fall-only program is open to second-year students in aerospace, bio, civil, electrical, environmental, and mechanical engineering programs.
 During your semester abroad, you’ll live in Strasbourg, a bustling and vibrant city on the border of France and Germany.
 You’ll begin your semester with a traveling seminar throughout the region, and you’ll have access to all of the activities and field trips arranged by the staff at the Syracuse Strasbourg Center.

 You will take courses taught in English at the Syracuse Strasbourg Center and at the INSA Institute in Strasbourg.
 INSA is France's largest engineering university, with six campuses around the country.